 This is like a Value Proposition, but It Defines How You Differ From Other Players In The Market.

+As an example of a Brand Positioning Statement in a Go To Market Plan, Amazon used this statement in 2001 when they still primarily sold books:

 “For World Wide Web Users who enjoy books, Amazon is a Retail Bookseller that provides instant access to over 1.1 million books.
 Unlike Traditional Book Retailers, Amazon provides a combination of extraordinary convenience, low prices, and comprehensive selection.”

+Key Takeaways:

 Your Brand Position Represents How Your Audience Perceives Your Brand; In Comparison To Your Direct Competitors.